Medicare-Eligible Beneficiaries

 If you do decide to enroll in a Medicare prescription drug plan:

-- You can enroll during your Initial Enrollment Period or the Open Enrollment Period each year
+- You can enroll during your Medicare Initial Enrollment Period or the Medicare Open Enrollment Period each year.

-- The Open Enrollment Period is October 15 to December 7th, with prescription drug coverage beginning the next January 1st
+- The Open Enrollment Period is Oct.
+15–Dec.
+7, with prescription drug coverage beginning the next January 1.

 For More Information